alzwded/JakMuse/README.md

 The synthesised sound waves are loop'd into your soundcard so that you can hear them.

 Right now, SDL is used for actual audio output.
-The input is rendered up front and the resulting PCM data is streamed is done in realtime.
+The input is rendered up front and the resulting PCM data is then streamed.

 Technically speaking, SDL is not needed to write the wave file, only for playback.